zsk612/tp/docs/DeveloperGuide.md

 The feature allows users to delete previously created diet sessions.

 **Implementation**
-When the user types `delete [diet session ID]` from a Diet manager instance the following sequence occurs.
+When the user types `delete [INDEX_OF_SESSION]` from a Diet manager instance the following sequence occurs.
 1. The user keys in `delete 1`.

     1. A `DietSessionUi` component will call `dietSessionUI.getInput()`.